 - Bloom Filter (space used, false positives ratio)

 Please tell us what you think – @sematext is always listening!
-Is there something SPM Performance Monitoring doesn’t monitor that you would really like to monitor?
+Is there something that you would really like to monitor with Sematext?

 Many organizations tackle performance monitoring with a mish-mash of different monitoring and alerting tools cobbled together in an uneasy coexistence that is often far from seamless.
 Think Graphite+Nagios, for example.
-SPM takes all that hassle away and makes it easy and comprehensive in one step.
+Sematext Cloud takes all that hassle away and makes it easy and comprehensive in one step.

-Try SPM Performance Monitoring for Free for 30 days by registering here.
+Try Sematext for free for 30 days by registering here.
 There’s no commitment and no credit card required.